-"When I grew up [the Dixon Street hub] was the soul of Chinatown, along with Campbell Street.
+"When I grew up [the area around Dixon and Sussex Streets] was the soul of Chinatown, along with Campbell Street.
 Not only was there food, but shops selling Chinese goods.
 You had the joy of being transported to Hong Kong."

-"[Activity in Haymarket included] regular special visits by Chinese migrants to clan buildings to submit remittances to extended family in China"
+"[Local activity included] regular special visits by Chinese migrants to clan buildings to submit remittances to extended family in China"